Bahnhofstr. 29

 94032 Passau

-From the city on the Three Rivers, the route follows the Danube Cycle Path to Vilshofen, where the exhibition "Bierunterwelten" (Beer Underworlds) and Schweiklberg Abbey with its art nouveau Trinity Church await you.
+From the city of three rivers, you cycle along the Danube cycle path to Vilshofen, where the "Beer Underworlds" exhibition and Schweiklberg Abbey with its Art Nouveau Trinity Church await you.

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-There are 188 bicycle parking spaces as well as 20 row hangers in the immediate vicinity of the station.
+There are 188 bicycle parking spaces and 20 bicycle racks in the immediate vicinity of the station.

 Bahnhofstr.
 29